 This information is to inform you of what measures we need to apply to ensure that all volunteers and pupils are safe and cared for.
 It is a very important part of the induction process so please read this document carefully, sign the attached films and then return to the school office.

-The Headteacher is the Coordinator for volunteer helpers and is in charge of their induction and work programme.
+The Headteacher is the Coordinator for volunteer helpers and oversees their induction and work programme.

 Purpose of our Volunteers